Prit52/Automated_DCF/Stock Values/Readme.txt

 Get the Data only from the stated website, the automation works on the that specific format.
 Download CSV files, for the Financial Statements.

+Some Example Company data is already been Uplaoded.